 Another advantage to hybrid mattresses is their ability to provide comfortable, lasting support, regardless of your sleep position.

 The latex or memory foam in the comfort layers compresses perfectly in response to the shape of your body, distributing pressure evenly across everything in contact with the mattress.

 This is especially good for people who sleep on their side, since this position tends to leave you prone to pressure points and pain.

-It’s also helpful for individuals suffering from back pain, although if you’re really looking to fight back against those kinds of issues, you’d probably be better off with a true memory foam mattress (you can read more about all that in our full article here).
+It’s also helpful for individuals suffering from back pain, although if you’re really looking to fight back against those kinds of issues, you’d probably be better off with a true memory foam mattress.

 Better For Sex Than Memory Foam

 Hybrid mattresses also tend to be better for sex than most of their pure memory foam counterparts.

 This is actually one of the most common complaints about memory foam, since the material is designed to contour perfectly to your body.